cesarvr/Openshift/README.md

 ### Exporting Images
 We are going to deploy simple [Node.js](https://nodejs.org/en/) application, the best way to do this is to use a BuilderConfig but for now and for the sake of learning we going use a external image and update our Deployment Config.

-To achieve this goal we are going to export an image to our cluster, for this we need a Openshift object called **ImageStream**, which allow us to monitor and perform actions based in images tag changes.
+To achieve this goal we are going to export an image to our cluster, for this we need a OpenShift object called **ImageStream**, which allow us to monitor and perform actions based in images tag changes.

 To export the image we run the following code